eraofchaos/eraofchaos.github.io/heroes/Crag Hack.md

 ---
 title: "Crag Hack"
 permalink: /heroes/Crag Hack/
-excerpt: "Crag Hack was an unsung hero in Enroth before he set sail for Erathia.
+excerpt: "Era of Chaos Crag Hack.
+Crag Hack.
+Crag Hack was an unsung hero in Enroth before he set sail for Erathia.
 He found this land of turmoil the perfect place to put his skills to use."
 heroID: 60602
 last_modified_at: 2021-02-19
 locale: en